This policy outlines matters pertaining to the University Venture Development Fund, consistent with the Venture Grant Program outlined in state law.

 (3) As requested by the Board from time to time but no less often than annually, the University shall submit a written report to the Board summarizing the grants made by the University under its Program and how they serve the goals of the Act and this policy.

 The University shall monitor the use of Program grants and identify sources of Gross Royalty Income received by the University as the result of the use of the grants.
-Gross Royalty Income results from the use of a grant when it is traceable to the grant.
-The University shall cause the transfer of 20 percent of such Gross Royalty Income to the General Fund but not to exceed the amount of the tax credits issued by the University as a result of contributions to the Fund.
+The University shall cause the transfer of 20 percent of such Gross Royalty Income to the General Fund but not to exceed the amount of the tax credit certificate issued by the University as a result of contributions to the Fund.
 This does not preclude transfers from other sources.
-Immediately upon deposit of the transferred amount into the General Fund, the University may issue new tax credits in an amount not to exceed the transferred amount.
+Immediately upon deposit of the transferred amount into the General Fund, the University may issue new tax credit certificates in an amount not to exceed the transferred amount.
 The University shall maintain records of all transfers to the General Fund.

 The University shall report annually to the Legislative Assembly or, if the Legislative Assembly is not in session, to the interim legislative committees on revenue.
 The report shall be at the end of the fiscal year of the University or of its affiliated foundation and provide information for that fiscal year.
-The University shall include in the report the following information pertaining to its Fund:
+The University shall include in the report all information required by the Act.